Krillh/Airzlinshire/Locations/Great Monus River.md

 #### The Lower River Before
 The river was 33.98 km wide before the expansion.
 That is about 8.12 times wider than it is now.
 It had a cross-sectional are of about 1,359,000 square meters, and had a speed of 0.094 meters per second.
 ## The Monus River Delta
 The Monus River has a pretty small delta for it's size.
-This is mostly due to terraforming of the delta to mak
+This is mostly due to gradual terraforming of the delta to make more space for living.